top of page

 Hey there, fellow New Yorker!
 Have you ever given a thought about what’s in the air you’re breathing at home or work?

-We're not just talking about the usual suspects like carbon dioxide, formaldehyde, and volatile organic compounds, but also potential hidden baddies that might not be so good for you.
+We’re not just talking about the usual suspects like carbon dioxide, formaldehyde, and volatile organic compounds, but also potential hidden baddies that might not be so good for you.
+Identifying and managing sources of formaldehyde emissions and other VOCs in building materials is crucial for maintaining a safe atmosphere.

 You see, in our bustling city that never sleeps, air pollution can sometimes put on a cloak and creep indoors.

 With our high population density and countless sources of pollution, keeping our indoor air quality in check can be a real task.
+Testing for harmful chemicals, particularly VOCs and SVOCs, is a key part of our comprehensive approach.

-But don’t sweat it, that's where indoor air quality testing steps in like a superhero!
+But don’t sweat it, that’s where indoor air quality testing steps in like a superhero!
+Identifying elevated concentrations of harmful substances through testing is vital for a healthier indoor environment.

 Think of it like a thorough health check-up, but for your home or office.

-We collect air samples using a range of techniques based on what contaminants we're looking for.
+We collect air samples using a range of techniques based on what contaminants we’re looking for.
+Effective control strategies are necessary to manage indoor air quality and minimize health impacts caused by various pollutants.

 This might involve symptom questionnaires, sensors monitoring air quality, or tests that measure levels of pollutants.
+Detecting moisture sources in damp environments is essential for preventing mold growth.

 And why do we do this?
 For starters, we can help pinpoint if you have poor indoor air quality, possibly linked to health hazards.
+Proactive measures in building diagnostics help us find issues like leaks and moisture problems that can compromise air quality.

 Indoor Air Solutions